-- C.14 Maintain the historical pattern of development of detached dwellings with garden space around, with the oldest dwellings close to the front boundary and later dwellings and other buildings with larger setbacks. - C.15 At least 40% of the site must be garden area.
-Ensure a high level of amenity with garden spaces suitable for outdoor living, clothes drying, children's play, etc. - C.16 Maintain features of heritage value in the garden area. - C.17 Keep brick paving for paths and driveways. - C.18 Keep all mature trees.
+- C.14 Maintain the historical pattern of development of detached dwellings with garden space around, with the oldest dwellings close to the front boundary and later dwellings and other buildings with larger setbacks including on land in the MU1 zone. - C.15 At least 40% of the site must be garden area.
+Ensure a high level of amenity for dwellings with garden spaces suitable for outdoor living, clothes drying, children's play, etc. - C.16 Maintain features of heritage value in the garden area. - C.17 Keep brick paving for paths and driveways. - C.18 Keep all mature trees.